Zariski decompositions of numerical cycle classes: Introduction

 We produce movable transforms by taking an asymptotic limit of classes of strict transforms.
 When $X$ is a smooth variety, a movable transform can also be constructed by showing that the classes $\pi^{*}\alpha + \gamma$ have a common positive part as we vary $\gamma$ over all sufficiently large $\pi$-exceptional effective classes $\gamma$.
 This ``stable'' positive part is then a movable transform.

 Another important application of the $\sigma$-decomposition is the study of Fujita approximations for divisors.
 Similarly, we use the Zariski decomposition to establish a ``Fujita approximation'' result for curves.
 A crucial property of the movable cone of divisors is that it coincides with the birational ample cone (that is, the closure of the cone generated by pushforwards of the ample cone on birational models).
 To formulate an analogue for the movable cone of cycles, we first need to identify a ``positive cone'' to play the role of the ample cone of divisors.
 We will use a notion from \cite{fl13}.
+(While the results of \cite{fl13} motivate the construction, we will in fact not need to use any of properties of this cone except for those proved in this paper.)

-\begin{defn} Let $X$ be a projective variety.
-Suppose that $s: U \to X$ is a flat morphism from a quasi-projective scheme $U$ and that $p: U \to W$ is a proper morphism of relative dimension $k$ to a quasi-projective variety $W$ such that every component of $U$ dominates $W$.
-Let $F_{p}$ be a general fiber of $p$; we say that $(s|_{F_{p}})_{*}[F_{p}]$ is a strongly basepoint free class on $X$.
+\begin{defn} Let $X$ be a projective variety of dimension $n$.
+We say that $\alpha \in N_{k}(X)$ is a strongly basepoint free class if there is: \begin{itemize} \item an equidimensional quasi-projective scheme $U$ of finite type over $K$, \item a flat morphism $s: U \to X$, \item and a proper morphism $p:U \to W$ of relative dimension $k$ to a quasi-projective variety $W$ such that each component of $U$ surjects onto $W$ \end{itemize} such that